0xPoe/talks/a-sink.slide/slides.md

 <!--

-First, let me give you a brief introduction of TiCDC.
+First, let me give you a brief introduction of TiCDC and the project.

 TiCDC is a change data capture system for TiDB.
 It can capture the changes from TiDB and send them to other systems.
 It's a core component of TiDB ecosystem.